zentrocdot/Bash/tools_for_files/README.md

 # :card_file_box: Tools For Files

 > [!NOTE]
 > The existing scripts were tested with the OS Linux Mint 21.3 with the code name Virginia using the GNU Bash shell version 5.x.x in a GNOME-Terminal version 3.x.x.
+If a description is given in the scripts itself, you will find a description of what the program code does.

 ### Introduction